PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/Telegram Bot Setup.md

 ### Setting up your Telegram Bot | Node Health Monitoring

-This guide provides instructions for setting up your Powerloom Telegram Bot to monitor the health of your node for failed or missed snapshots.
+This guide provides instructions for setting up your Powerloom Telegram Bot to monitor the health of your node.
 The Snapshotter-lite nodes currently require manual monitoring to detect any issues.

 Introducing the Powerloom Telegram Bot, ‘PowerloomReportingBot’.
-This bot service maintains an internal health state and reports any issues to operators, such as failed or missed snapshots
+This bot service maintains an internal health state and reports any issues to operators, such as failed or missed snapshots.

 ### Follow the steps below to set up your Node Health Monitoring process using Telegram.